FX-Brokers.co.uk

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 A high percentage of retail investor accounts lose money when trading CFDs.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

 This website is for informational purposes only.
 The content does not constitute investment advice.
 Trading leveraged products carries a high level of risk and may not be suitable for all investors.
 Past performance is not indicative of future results.
-EU retail leverage limits apply (ESMA): up to 30:1 on major FX pairs, 20:1 on minor FX, 20:1 on major indices, 10:1 on commodities, 5:1 on equities, 2:1 on crypto.
+UK retail leverage limits apply (FCA): up to 30:1 on major FX pairs, 20:1 on minor FX, 20:1 on major indices, 10:1 on commodities, 5:1 on equities, 2:1 on crypto.